Extremes of nonstationary Gaussian fluid queues: Model description and preliminary results

-Before proceeding to main results of this paper that deal with the case where $T_u\to\infty$, as $u\to\infty$, we provide a preliminary finding that covers the easier case $T_u=T>0$.
-The asymptotics of $\pi_{x,T}^{\sup}(u)$ is reduced in this case to $\pi_{0,T}(u-x)$, which was analyzed in \cite{DebickiRol02}.
+These constants appear in the asymptotics of (\ref{main.1}) for some \rd{scenarios considered in the next section.} \rd{Note that, for any $S>0$, \BQNY \mathcal{P}_{X}^{f, a}[0,S]\leq e^a \mathcal{P}_{X}^{f}[0,S]. \EQNY This implies that if $\mathcal{P}_{X}^{f}<\IF$, then } Let $\Phi(\cdot)$ be the distribution function of a standard Gaussian random variable and we write $f(u)\sim g(u)$ to denote the asymptotic equivalence $\lim_{u\to\infty}\frac{f(u)}{g(u)}=1$.
+Before proceeding to main results of this paper that deal with the case where $T_u\to\infty$, as $u\to\infty$, we provide a preliminary \rd{one} that covers the easier case $T_u=T>0$.

 \BS Suppose that $\dot{\sigma^2}(t)>0$ for $t\in (0,T]$ and {\bf AII} holds.
 Then for $T\in (0,\IF)$ and $x>0$, as $u\rw\IF$,